 Mobile CRM apps allow sales teams to manage customer relationships on the go.
-We looked at more than twenty applications for iOS and Android, and then narrowed our list to the top six in terms of cost and features in order to determine who each tool was right for as well as the best overall.
+We looked at more than 20 applications for iOS and Android, narrowed it down to six for a variety of use cases and picked the best overall mobile CRM app.

 How We Evaluated Mobile CRM Apps

-Sales people need a mobile CRM for access to synchronized calendars, contacts, deals, events, tasks and analytics while they are in the field.
-Therefore, when considering mobile CRM solutions for small business, we looked at apps that were able to offer these functions at an affordable price and compared their overall features, ease of use, user satisfaction ratings, technical support and offline sync capabilities.
+Salespeople need a mobile CRM to access synchronized calendars, contacts, deals, events, tasks, and analytics while they are in the field.
+Therefore, when considering mobile CRM solutions for small business, we looked at apps that were able to offer these functions at an affordable price, comparing overall features, ease of use, user satisfaction ratings, technical support, and offline sync capabilities.

 We compared each mobile app using the following criteria:

-- Price and Pricing Tiers – we compared each tool’s price, including initial mobile app download cost and the apps availability and functionality at each pricing tier
+- Price – We compared each tool’s price, including initial mobile app download cost and the app’s availability and functionality at each pricing tier.

-- Ease of Use and User Satisfaction – we analyzed numerous mobile-specific user reviews of each app, comparing things like customer support, ease of navigation, loading speed, known bugs, and availability of updates
+- Ease of Use and User Satisfaction – We analyzed numerous mobile-specific user reviews for each app, comparing things like customer support, ease of navigation, loading speed, known bugs, and availability of updates.

-- Contact and Deal Management – we evaluated how each tool handles contact and deal management on a mobile interface and what information could be seen on a single screen
+- Contact and Deal Management – We evaluated how each tool handles contact and deal management on a mobile interface as well as what information could be seen on a single screen.

 Best Overall Mobile CRM App: Freshsales

-Freshsales is a mobile CRM app and a customizable, browser-based CRM that is completely free to use for basic contact management in the office or on iOS or Android phones.
-Its calendar displays all your tasks and appointments in a single calendar view and you can make calls or send emails without leaving the app.
-The app even works with Uber.
-Its low price and great features make it the best mobile CRM for growing appointment-based field sales teams.
+Freshsales is a mobile CRM app and a customizable, browser-based CRM with a free version for basic contact management in the office or on iOS or Android phones.
+Its calendar displays all tasks and appointments in a single calendar view, and you can make calls or send emails without leaving the app.
+Its low price—comparable to the least expensive CRMs reviewed—and great features make it the best mobile CRM for appointment-based field sales teams.

-Freshsales offers a free forever plan known as its Sprout plan, which gives more users than any other plan compared mobile contact management capability.
-Additional functionality including deal management as well as advanced analytics are available in its paid plans, which range from $12 per user per month to $49 per user per month.
+Freshsales offers a free forever plan known as its Sprout plan and allows unlimited users—a feature not found in any other CRM we reviewed.
+Additional functionality, including deal management as well as advanced analytics, is available in its paid plans, which range from $12 per user per month to $49 per user per month.